On-Demand Webinar

 Conversely, choosing an effect size that is too large can result in an underpowered trial due to an underestimated sample size.
 Additionally, the uncertainty associated with effect size estimation adds complexity, emphasizing the need for careful consideration and accurate estimation.

-In this webinar, we explore the challenges of selecting an appropriate effect size.
-We will discuss basing estimates on the minimum clinically important difference (MCID) versus the conventional method for sample size determination, as well as techniques for exploring uncertainty in effect size estimation.
+In this tutorial, Calvin O'Brien, research statistician at nQuery, takes you through the challenges you might face when selecting an appropriate effect size.
+We have examined basing estimates on the minimum clinically important difference (MCID), versus the conventional method, along with techniques for addressing uncertainty in effect size estimation.

 Choosing an appropriate effect size is one of the five essential steps in sample size determination, requiring careful consideration.